-Our advocates undertake infant settlement approval hearings as a routine part of their day-to-day practice.
+Our County Court Advocate Team undertake infant settlement approval hearings as a routine part of their day-to-day practice.
 Whilst such hearings comprise a significant proportion of their work, our advocates never lose sight of the fact that each case is unique, presents its own challenges and is of great importance to both their professional and lay clients.

 Applications to Come Off Record

 Fast Track Case Management Conferences

 Our Qualified Advocate Team have extensive file handling experience and apply previous knowledge gained in drafting applications to their advocacy on each occasion.
 Such cases are allocated to advocates of appropriate experience depending upon their complexity.

 All advocates who undertake interlocutory applications are thoroughly familiar with the relevant parts of the Civil Procedure Rules and are comfortable in dealing with the costs issues to which such applications often give rise.

 Our Qualified Advocate team made up of Solicitors, Barristers and Fellows of CILEx with Practice Rights attend Contested MOJ Stage 3 Hearings for both Claimant and Defendant clients.